-Have the overhead valve lash checked and adjusted after the first 500 hours, and then every 1000 hours by your Windrower Dealer.
+Have the overhead valve lash checked and adjusted after the first 500 hours and then every 1000 hours by your Windrower dealer.

 A general engine inspection, including the fuel injection pump and nozzle inspection, is recommended every 2000 hours.
-See your MacDon Dealer.
+See your dealer.